alpacahq/alpaca-docs/content/trading/getting-started.md

 ```

 Now that an instance of the API is available, we can start using the methods
-that are implemented inside the SDK.
+that are implemented in the SDK.
 Firstly, check the details of your
 account to ensure that you have the buying power to send orders.
 The
-`getAccount` method returns a promise of an object containing important account
+`getAccount` method returns a promise (Promise\<Account\>) containing your account's
-related info.
-Therefore, let's call this method and print the result to find
+information.
+Call this method and print the result to find
 the buying power of our account.

 ```js